auth0/docs/articles/libraries/lock-ios/index.md

 ### WebView

-For a social connection you can choose between using Safari or an embedded webView.
+When authenticating with a social connection you can choose between using Safari or an embedded webView.
 For this you need to set the property `useWebView`.
 It will use an embedded webView instead of Safari if you set the property to `YES`.
 Please note that the default value is `YES`.

 #### Objective-C example